Albert0i/DONGDICT/README.md

 ### Prologue
-In the year of 2011, I began with the chinese historical novel **Dong Zhou Lie Guo Zhi** (東周列國志) which is a voluminous piece of writing.
-On 2013/05/13, I finished with the first read and on 2017/10/13 the second read.
-During the years, characters, events, locations and terms were jotted down in text format, ie. hundreds and thousands of entries in a file of 23.0 MB (24,199,940 bytes).
+In the year of 2011, I began to read the chinese historical novel **Dong Zhou Lie Guo Zhi** ([東周列國志](http://www.open-lit.com/book.php?bid=20)).
+On 2013/05/13, I finished the first read and on 2017/10/13 the second read.
+During the passed years, numerous characters, events, locations and terms were jotted down, ie. hundreds and thousands of entries in a text file of 23.0 MB (24,199,940 bytes).

 ### I. The manuscript
-Each entry started with a **pipe** character "|" which immediately followed description on the next line, ie:
+Each entry starts with a **pipe** character "|" which immediately followed by description on the next line, ie:
 ```
 |word
 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Quos animi obcaecati,